pettazz/nwrau/_posts/2015-08-01-jack-and-jill.md

 Tickets can be purchased ahead of time or at the door for $20.

-Our Facebook page for the event has lots more information, please be sure to [join it here] (https://www.facebook.com/events/564726067013230/)!
+Our Facebook page for the event has lots more information, please be sure to [join it here](https://www.facebook.com/events/564726067013230/)!

 ![Nick and Wendy](/assets/images/raunwendy/jack-and-jill01.jpg)